-Push your muscles to the limits with these unique strengthening exercises.
+What are isometric exercises?
+Push your muscles to the limits with these unique strengthening moves.

 You’re a triathlete.
 You’re used to pushing your limits—swimming harder, cycling farther, running faster.
 Yards, kilometers and miles—you’re clocking them by the dozens.
 But do you know just how hard you can work your muscles without actually moving them?